 Data Breaches

 Weak access controls are one of the leading causes of data breaches.
+Limiting access to sensitive resources is crucial for reducing the attack surface and ensuring that only authorized users can access sensitive resources.
 Without identity governance, attackers can exploit stolen credentials or excessive privileges.

-Strong IAM helps limit access sensitive information, detect unusual user behavior, and prevent unauthorized access attempts.
+Strong IAM helps limit access to sensitive information, detect unusual user behavior, and prevent unauthorized access attempts.
+Continuous monitoring and risk assessment within automated identity platforms provide IT and security professionals with real-time insights into access patterns and threat levels.

 Access Management Identity